Loading

 Bells of the new church

 In 1894, Kaiser Wilhelm II donated 50,000 pounds of bronze from captured cannons to cast a new bell for the church.
 Five bells were made in the same year in the Franz Schilling court bell foundry in Apolda.
 When it was completed, the bell was the largest of its kind in Germany.
-The large bell, named Queen Luise & Kaiser Wilhelm I, alone weighed 13,230 kg.
+The largest bell or bourdon is named Queen Luise & Kaiser Wilhelm I and it weighs 13,230 kg.
 When the bells arrived in Berlin on 1 June 1895, they were driven through the city in a ceremonial procession and consecrated on 18 June by General Superintendent Faber.
 Before a bell was installed around 1900, around 20 bell ringers were needed to get the whole bell ringing.
 After World War II the bells were free, but a few decades later they were no longer so lucky.
 Between 1942 and 1943 the larger bells were smashed, while the smallest was allowed to remain on the tower as a ringing bell.
 When the church went down in a hail of bombs in November 1943, the last remaining bell was severely damaged.
 In 1949 they were sent back to Apolda.
 The bell's further fate is unknown, but it can be assumed that it was melted down.
 However, the ruins of the Kaiser Wilhelm Memorial Church were not to remain entirely without bells.
 In 1954, three iron bells were ordered from the Franz Weeren iron works, which were to serve as clock strike bells from then on.
 For a long time they did not do their job, because in the course of the new construction of the church a correspondingly representative ringing was desired.
 In 1960 the time had come: at the Rincker bell and art foundry in Sinn, a 6-part bell and a carillon were created for the old tower.
 Two of the three iron bells came to Berlin-Neukölln; what happened to the third is unknown.
 On 19 July 1961 the new bells and the newly built campanile were inaugurated and put into operation.
 The bell's sound is affected by its clearly progressive rib, and from the tower's acoustics.
 The bells were inscribed with bible verses.

 Different bells are rung on different occasions: